Summer is just around the corner and that means it’s time to start planning summer reading lists!

 2. A Wedding in Lake Como by Jennifer Probst

-Setting: Lake Como, Italy
+Setting: New York City and Lake Como, Italy

 3. Lies and Weddings by Kevin Kwan

-Setting: Hawaii, Marrakesh, Los Angeles, England
+Setting: England, Hawaii, Marrakesh, Los Angeles, Venice and other locations

 4. The Guncle Abroad by Steven Rowley